membrane/postgres-operator-monitor/README.md

 # Monitoring Operator for Postgres Operator

-Collects Prometheus-compatible metrics from [Postgres Operator](https://github.com/zalando/postgres-operator)
+A tool to continuously collects metrics from [Postgres Operator](https://github.com/zalando/postgres-operator) and provide them to Prometheus with low latency

 ## Metrics
 pg-op-mon exposes these metrics: